evelizg/gcp-cloud-labs/README.md

-# Google - Associate Cloud Engineer Certification - Labs and Exercise
+# Google - Associate Cloud Engineer Certification - Labs and Exercises

 This repository contains a collection of labs and exercises for the Associate Cloud Engineer certification.